 Linoleum is generally an unexpected choice in living rooms and dens.
-More commonly found in kitchen flooring, there are a number of characteristics that are inherent to this versatile material which makes it particularly suited to social settings.
-This is combined with an array of design options and functional choices, which can serve to make this an intriguing choice when searching for living room floor surface coverings.
+It is much more commonly found in kitchens and casual dining areas, but there are a number of characteristics inherent to this versatile material that make it particularly suited to social settings.
+This, combined with its many design options, makes linoleum worth a look when you're searching for your next living room floor.

-Even in very busy environments, and places where water and stains are a problem such as a kitchen, most linoleum floors will still come with a manufacturer's warranty of 10-15 years with proper care and normal use.
-In living rooms, which tend to be low to mid traffic level areas, a properly installed linoleum floor can last upwards of 20 - 40 years, or even longer, saving you the expense and hassle of having to replace it.
+Even in very busy environments, and places where water and stains are a problem, such as the kitchen, most linoleum floors can last for 10 to 15 years with proper care and normal use.
+In living rooms, which tend to see low to medium traffic levels (and much less grime and moisture), a properly installed linoleum floor might last 20 to 40 years or even longer, saving you the expense and hassle of having to replace it.

-This is one of the easiest floors to install, and often you can do the work yourself.
-Linoleum comes in tile, sheet, and floating floor options.
-Tiles are generally self adhesive backed and can be installed directly over any stable, solid flat surface.
-Floating floors are even easier, and just click together over any solid subfloor setting.
-Sheet materials are a little trickier, and require precision cutting to match the size and shape of the space.
+This is one of the easiest floors to install, and many homeowners opt to install it themselves.
+Linoleum comes in tiles, sheets, and click-together planks for a floating floor.
+Tiles are generally self-adhesive backed and can be installed directly over any stable, flat surface.
+Floating floors are even easier and just click together over any solid subfloor.
+Sheet materials are a little trickier, requiring precision cutting to match the size and shape of the space.

 Ecologically Friendly Linoleum